 In dogs, the main cause of Addison’s disease is an immune process.
 Often, dogs develop Addison’s disease when their immune system destroys adrenal tissue.

-Addison’s disease can sometimes develop as a side effect of overtreatment for Cushing’s disease, or it can be seen after suddenly stopping long-term steroid treatment without a gradual withdrawal period.
+Addison’s disease can sometimes develop as a side effect of overtreatment for Cushing’s disease.
+Further, Addison’s disease can result from suddenly stopping long-term steroid treatment without a gradual withdrawal period.

-The adrenal glands are small glands that are located next to the kidneys and produce certain hormones that regulate normal body functions.
+The adrenal glands are small glands that are located next to the kidneys.
+They produce hormones that regulate normal body functions.
 These hormones include cortisol and aldosterone, which are both essential to health.

-In Addison’s disease, which is also called hypoadrenocorticism, the adrenal glands don’t produce enough of these hormones.
+In Addison’s disease, aka hypoadrenocorticism, the adrenal glands don’t produce enough of these hormones.

 What does it look like

-Dogs can show a variety of different signs and symptoms of Addison’s disease, including lethargy, vomiting and diarrhea, lack of appetite, shaking, and weakness.
+Dogs can show a variety of different symptoms of Addison’s disease, including:

 Bouts of illness typically “wax and wane.”